Primalsoup

 UX and qualitative researcher.
 Fiction writer.
 Cultural decoder.
 Still figuring it out.

-This site is part notebook, part field report, part chaos.
-It’s where I gather my work, words, and the questions I’ve stopped trying to resolve neatly.
+This site is where I gather my work, words, and the questions I’ve stopped trying to resolve neatly.

 What I Do